microsoft/rest-api-fuzz-testing/docs/cli-reference.md

 ## job results

 The `job results` command returns the path to the storage account where the job results are stored.
-You may browse to this URL to see results using a browser.
+You may browse to this URL to see results using a web browser.

 ##### Usage